JoshuaMarden/sigma_notes/PHP/PHP 5 - Structured Problem Solving.md

 ##### Tools
 - Using SCQA
-- Using root cause analysis
+- Using Root Cause Analysis

 > If I were given one hour to save the world, I would spend 59 minutes defining the problem and 1 minute defining the solution.